National Bloody Mary Day

 History of National Bloody Mary Day

-The origin of Bloody Mary Day is as shrouded in mystery and intrigue as the history of the drink itself.
-Even the name is quite enigmatic, with various scholars suggesting it was named after Queen Mary I of England, Hollywood star Mary Pickford, or even a waitress named Mary who worked at the Bucket of Blood bar in Chicago all given as possible namesakes.
+The origin of Bloody Mary Day is perhaps as shrouded in mystery and intrigue as the history of the drink itself.
+Even the name is quite enigmatic, with various scholars suggesting it was named after Queen Mary I of England, Hollywood star Mary Pickford, or even a waitress named Mary who worked at the Bucket of Blood bar in Chicago.
+All of these have been given as possible namesakes.